messagerie-melanie2/Courrielleur-Sources/tools/sanitizer/docs/tsan.rst

 After the build has completed, ``./mach run`` with the usual options for running in a debugger (``gdb``, ``lldb``, ``rr``, etc.) work fine, as do the ``--disable-e10s`` and other options.

+While running Firefox, ensure that it's not in safe mode since it might cause some tsan failures during startup.
+You can use a different profile or add ``--temp-profile`` to use a temporary one.

+Firefox might crash on startup if you have an NVIDIA GPU with proprietary drivers.
+To fix this, disable the graphics acceleration by changing the following
+prefs:

+- ``gfx.x11-egl.force-disabled=true``
+- ``gfx.webrender.software.opengl=true``
+- ``layers.acceleration.disabled=true``

+You can either do this by passing these prefs to your ``./mach run`` command like this: ``./mach run --setpref "gfx.x11-egl.force-disabled=true" --setpref "gfx.webrender.software.opengl=true" --setpref "layers.acceleration.disabled=true"`` or you can add them to your ``machrc`` file.
+Learn more about mach settings :ref:`here<mach_settings>`.

 Building only the JavaScript shell
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^